|Ribbon Documentation Center|

 |Verify Database Integrity|

-Use this command to verify that the SBC policy and configuration databases on the active server are in sync or that the policy databases on the active and standby servers are in sync.
-Because these commands take a few seconds to execute, do not run these commands repeatedly on the system.
+Use this command to verify that the SBC policy and configuration databases on the active server are in sync and that the policy databases on the active and standby servers are in sync.
+Because these commands take a few seconds to execute, it is not advisable to run these commands repeatedly on the system.
 In the pop-up window, specify the following:

 Zeroize Persistent Keys